North Macedonia Trip Cost: €30-150 or $34-172 a Day 2026

 Getting around

-Transport is cheap, and how you move is the other big lever on your budget.
-Full detail is in our getting around North Macedonia guide; here’s what it costs.
+Transport is the other big lever, and it’s cheap.
+Full detail sits in our getting around North Macedonia guide; here’s what it costs.

 Intercity buses are the backbone of travel here and the best value going: